katiekeel/checks-for-understanding/module-4/backend/week_four.md

 * Abstraction, encapsulation, inheritance, polymorphism
 10. What's a module in Ruby and what's the difference between a class and a module?
 * A module is a way to provide common methods to two similar but distinct classes
-* Classes are a way to emulate real-life objects
+* Classes are a way to emulate real-life objects and/or groups of related methods that perform similar tasks